tsuru/tsuru-autoscale/README.md

 * Support HTTP based data sources
 * Support HTTP based actions
 * Support alarm scripts in javascript

+## Concepts

+The `tsuru-autoscale` is based on three elements: `data sources`, `actions` and `alarms`.

+### Data sources

+Data source is a http endpoint that provide the data to an alarm.
+Is based on the data source data that the alarm will execute an action.

+### Actions

+Action is a http endpoint that is called when the alarm expression result is `true`.

+### Alarms

+Alarm is composed by data sources, actions and by an expression.
+When the expression result is `true` the actions will be executed.

 ## Install as tsuru application